-Subrecipient payments are typically expended on a reimbursement-based payment process.
+Subrecipient expenses are typically paid on a reimbursement-based payment process.
 "Reimbursement-based" means that project costs must be incurred by the subrecipient and documented.
-For reimbursement-based payments, the subrecipient must submit a request for payment package to OCD for review and approval.
+For reimbursement-based payments, the subrecipient must submit a request for payment package through the LOCD-DR online system of record for LOCD-DR's review and approval.